 When steam from boiling water is condensed back into liquid, the result is distilled water.
 Home distillation systems are one of the best ways to make virtually pure drinking water, and there are two reasons this matters.

 Drinking distilled water offers two benefits.
-Besides removing chemical and hormonal contaminants that are measurably present in some municipal water supplies, distilled water is also free of naturally-occurring minerals such as calcium and magnesium.
+Besides removing chemical and hormonal contaminants that are measurably present in many municipal water supplies, distilled water is also free of naturally-occurring minerals such as calcium and magnesium.
 But don’t we need these minerals?
 Yes, we do, but there are two strikes against getting them as dissolved solids in water.

 There are two main types of home distillers in the world.
 Smaller units that cost $200 to $600 and sit on your countertop, much like a coffee maker.
 You fill it with about 3 liters of tap water, and depending on what model you choose, 4 hours later you’ll have 3 liters of distilled water sitting in a jug.
 Cost in electricity is less than 50 cents per batch.
-My daughter has a countertop distiller like this for her family of five, and she runs it more or less constantly to keep up.
+My daughter has a countertop distiller like this for her family of seven, and she runs it more or less constantly to keep up.
 It works, but it’s a fair amount of trouble filling and emptying each day.
 Avoiding this kind of hassle is why there’s such a thing as automatic water distillers.
 This is the kind I installed at my house and I’m impressed.

 Click below for a detailed video tutorial on how an automatic water distiller works, and to see the kind of surprising stuff that a distiller removes.